-Net interest income will be the primary source of net income generated by this segment.
-We expect this portfolio to have an amortization period in excess of 20 years with a 6-year remaining weighted average life.
-Interest earned on our Private Education Loans is generally indexed to either Prime or one-month LIBOR rates and our cost of funds is primarily indexed to one-month or three-month LIBOR, creating the possibility of basis and repricing risk related to these assets.
-The Private Education Loans segment's "Core Earnings" net interest margin was 3.33 percent in 2017 compared with 3.41 percent in 2016.
-At December 31, 2017, 55 percent of our Private Education Loan portfolio was funded to term with non-recourse, long-term securitization debt.
-As of December 31, 2017, we had \$23.4 billion of Private Education Loans outstanding, compared with \$23.3 billion outstanding at December 31, 2016.
+Net interest income on the Private Education Loans will be the primary source of net income generated by this segment.
+We expect this portfolio to have an amortization period in excess of 20 years with a 5-year remaining weighted average life.
+Interest earned on our Private Education Refinance Loans is generally fixed rate with the related cost of funds generally fixed rate as well.
+Interest earned on the remaining Private Education Loans is generally indexed to either Prime or one-month LIBOR rates and our cost of funds is primarily indexed to one-month or three-month LIBOR, creating the possibility of basis and repricing risk related to these assets.
+The Consumer Lending segment's Core Earnings net interest margin was 3.24 percent in 2018 compared with 3.33 percent in 2017.
+At December 31, 2018, 57 percent of our Private Education Loan portfolio was funded to term with non-recourse, long-term securitization debt.
+As of December 31, 2018, we had \$22.2 billion of Private Education Loans outstanding, compared with \$23.4 billion outstanding at December 31, 2017.